Netflix/metaflow-ui/docs/plugin-system.md

 ![Metaflow UI Plugin system](images/metaflow-ui-plugins.png)

 Metaflow UI has support for custom plugins.
-Plugins are limited to running in predefined slots within UI.
+Plugins are limited to running in predefined slots within the UI.
 Plugins are installed server-side on the Metaflow UI service.

 You can find the plugin JS API and examples from the [plugin-api](../plugin-api/README.md) folder.